QutEcoacoustics/research-blog/README.md

 - Or [contact us](http://baw.ecosounds.org/contact_us)

 # Conventions & Changes

-All changes made, especially to content, should be done via pull request.
-All pull requests should be proofed.
+**All changes made, especially to content, should be done via pull request.** All pull requests should be proofed.

 We prefer the use of Markdown source files.

 Images may be stored in the repo.
 Videos should be hosted on YouTube.
+Audio can be hosted on soundcloud.

 Large sets of images should be stored on another provider (e.g. DropBox, ownCloud, onedrive, etc...)